The Charter

 The intention of the Mindful Business Charter is to remove unnecessary sources of stress and promote better mental health and wellbeing in the workplace.
-We recognise that there will be times and transactions when long hours and stress cannot be avoided, but this isn’t always the case, and we want it to become the exception rather than the rule.
-In this way, the Charter is brave and commercial.
-It recognises that we cannot remove all sources of stress, nor will change happen overnight – but as a business community we have a responsibility to try to do things differently.
+There will be times when long hours and stress cannot be avoided, but this isn’t always the case, and we want it to become the exception rather than the rule.
+As a business community we have a responsibility to do things differently.

 • Drive forward the actions and change necessary to support the Mindful Business Charter.